The artist’s job is not to succumb to despair but to find an antidote for the emptiness of existence. ~ Gertrude Stein

 Or, as J. P. Day writes, “A hopes that p” is true iff “A wishes that p, and A thinks that p has some degree of probability, however small” is true.

 The standard definition of “hoping that,” conforms to my definition of wishful hoping.
-But it doesn’t address the attitudinal hoping that motivates me to act, rather than despair.
 So nothing about the standard definition gainsays the kind of hope that I advocate.

 1. My summary borrowed from the entry on hope in the Stanford Encyclopedia of Philosophy.